mullroy/pirate_hardware_interface/UPGRADE.md

 The hardware wallet LCD display will indicate that it's ready to receive the file<br>
 **![Upgrade ready](screenshots/upgrade/11_upgrade_ready.jpg?raw=true "Upgrade ready")**<br>

-The data transfer will occur on the second, high speed, serial port.
+The data transfer will start automatically on the second, high speed, serial port.
+(The USB cable simulates the serial connections.)
 The packet transfer progress is displayed on the GUI.<br>
 **![GUI packet counter](screenshots/upgrade/12_gui_transferring.jpg?raw=true "GUI packet counter")**<br>
 The hardware wallet will acknowledge that the transfer is in progress<br>
 **![Transferring](screenshots/upgrade/13_upgrade_transferring.jpg?raw=true "Transferring")**<br>